yash-tatvic/amplitude-dev-center/docs/data/destinations/liveramp-cohort.md

 1. **Create Cohort in Amplitude:** Create the desired cohort within Amplitude.
 2. **Set Up Amazon S3 Bucket:** Configure your Amazon S3 bucket if you don't have one already, using the AWS Management Console.
-3. **Send Cohort to Amazon S3:** Use the [Amazon S3 cohort sync](https://www.docs.developers.amplitude.com/data/destinations/amazon-s3-cohort/) integration to sync cohort data from Amplitude to your Amazon S3 bucket.
+3. **Send the Cohort to Amazon S3:** Use the [Amazon S3 cohort sync](https://www.docs.developers.amplitude.com/data/destinations/amazon-s3-cohort/) integration to sync cohort data from Amplitude to your Amazon S3 bucket.
 4. **Log Into LiveRamp:** Access your LiveRamp account.
 5. **Find the Cohort:** Locate the cohort within your LiveRamp account.
 6. **Choose Destination Account:** Select a destination account aligned with your media plan (e.g., Facebook Ads) for cohort activation.